doushe821/HashTable/README.md

 ## Low-level optimizations problems
 Main problem of any low-level optimizations is that it reduces readability and compatability of program: it becomes harder to read, loses some functionality, because while implementing low-level optimizations, we always rely on opportunities that are specific to a task, e.g. strictly limited key size.

+Because of that we should be conscious with our optimizations, that is why they should be precise and laconic.

 ## Profiling
 Profiling is measuring programm's space and time usage function-wise.
 It can help to detect so cold "hot" functions: ones that are working most of the time.
 This will allow us to targetly optimize those functions and achieve bigger performance boost.
+It is mandatory to keep our assembly insertions as brief as possible.

 Profiler for this project is perf.
 Perf is a part of Linux kernel, so it can be used on any distro and is well accessible.
 Besides functions' time usage, perf also shows how many ticks it took to finish program, so basically we are gonna be measuring time with help of perf.